KritsanaMike/facemask-detection/README.md

 pip install -r requirements.txt #install library
 ```
 ## Training
+1.Before trainig we have to labeling dataset using Makesence.AI https://www.makesense.ai/ Example images as below.

-1. Before trainig we have to create the new derectory in foder "data" to put the dataset
+2.create the new derectory in foder "data" to put the dataset
 ```
 |- data
     |-- dataset